Astronomy Essentials

 Maximum of 7 eclipses in one year

 Bottom line: Eclipse seasons are periods during which eclipses not only can take place, but must take place.
 A minimum of two eclipses (one solar and one lunar, in either order) happens in one eclipse season.
 A maximum of three eclipses is possible (either lunar/solar/lunar, or solar/lunar/solar).
-In 2024, the eclipse seasons are in March-April, and then again in September-October.
+In 2024, the first eclipse season was in March-April, and the second eclipse season is in September-October.

 Posted